manojtellamekala/manoj/README.md

 ---

+## 📈 Career Objective

+Aspiring AI and Machine Learning Engineer with a strong foundation in Python, Deep Learning, and Data Analysis.
+Passionate about leveraging emerging technologies to solve real-world challenges and contribute to innovative software solutions.

+---

 ### 💭 Quote

-"Success comes from continuous learning, consistency, and the courage to build something meaningful."
+*"Success comes from continuous learning, consistency, and the courage to build something meaningful."*